openimis/openimis_docs/web_app_vb_user_manual.rst

           `Image 261 - Select File Popup Window, Import Photos, openIMIS offline`

-        After clicking the upload button on the very end of right hand side in this section, data in the file will be imported to the offline openIMIS and confirmation will be given as popup messages (:ref:`image261`).
+        After clicking the upload button on the very end of right hand side in this section, data in the file will be imported to the offline openIMIS and confirmation will be given as popup messages (:ref:`Image 261<image261>`).

         .. _image262:
         .. figure:: /img/user_manual/image229.png